Gibbs measures for foliated bundles with negatively curved leaves: Some generalities

-\paragraph{Absolutely continuous/singular disintegration on the leaves of a foliation.} A priori, disintegration on the leaves of a foliation is impossible: for example, the linear foliation of a torus by lines of irrational slope is not a measurable partition.
+\paragraph{Absolutely continuous/singular disintegration on the leaves of a foliation.} A priori, disintegration on the leaves of a foliation is impossible.
+For example, the linear foliation of a torus by lines of irrational slope is not a measurable partition in the sense of Rokhlin \cite{Ro}.

 What is possible to do is to disintegrate a finite measure on the \emph{plaques} of any foliated chart and to compare these measures (which a priori depend on the choice of the chart) with a family of measures on the leaves.
 The memoir \cite{KL} is a good introduction for the notion of tangential and transverse measures for foliations.